Sloeber/arduino-eclipse-plugin/readme.md

 Add Eclipse Plugin development environment into your Eclipse environment

+Add Software:

+Add in PDE

-Add Software: seach for Plug-in
+Search for Plug-in
 Under general tools

-etc
+images_plugin_dev_setup/adding_pde.png

+For completeness
+Add in the JDT
+Add in EGit